jimdigriz/winci/README.md

  * currently only Windows 11 Insider Preview is supported
      * should work with other locales, but untested
  * ...still yet to describe how to use this image (ie. through WinRM and/or OpenSSH) for CI purposes.
- * we assume if running on Linux, SPICE is avaliable
+ * we assume if running on Linux, SPICE is available
  * find a way to disable Windows Defender from the CLI without a reboot
-     * this does *not* work as the 'Tamper Protection' needs to be disabled from meatspace:
+     * this does *not* work as the 'Tamper Protection' needs to be disabled from meat space:

            powershell.exe -Command "Set-MpPreference -DisableRealTimeMonitoring $true"